 Incentives and Closing on a Replacement Property.
 If the applicant has requested and is eligible to receive an incentive, they may close on their replacement property at the time as they sell their buyout property through the program, or they may do so later, after they have sold their property through the buyout program.
-To receive an incentive payment based on a replacement property, the program must receive documents that include a copy of fully executed Deed for the replacement property or other documentation that the program deems acceptable as supporting documentation of an impending home purchase, etc. After payment, the recipient is required to sign and return an Incentive Acknowledgement Form to the program to confirm receipt and acceptance of the incentive payment.
-In the absence of such executed form, the program will consider payment accepted after one and one half years after the buyout of the property.
+To receive an incentive payment based on a replacement property, the program must receive documents that include a copy of fully executed Deed for the replacement property or other documentation that the program deems acceptable as supporting documentation of an impending home purchase, etc. After payment, the recipient is required to signed and return to the program an Incentive Acknowledgement Form to confirm receipt and acceptance of the incentive payment.